 Diving the northern maze — where are we?

 I have always admired my first mates diving skills, especially her faultless underwater navigation.
-When my cylinder gauge shows about 50 bars, like magic the boat or dingy anchor appears, and we are in the correct exit slot.
-Suits me fine not having to fuss with my compass and trying to remember twists, turns and visual navigation points.
+When my cylinder gauge shows about 50 bars, like magic, the boat or dingy anchor appears, and we are in the correct exit slot.
+It suits me fine not having to fuss with my compass and remember twists, turns and visual navigation points.
 Anyhow, that’s all up till NOW.
-On our last dive, we arose from a maze of coral canyons to find the dingy a tiny spec in the distance — perhaps 400+ m and into a light current.
+We arose from a maze of coral canyons on our last dive to find the dingy a tiny spec in the distance — perhaps 400+ m and into a light current.
 Shit!
 That was one hell of a swim with my 125cft tank and camera set up.
 I made it back as my tank emptied.
 I have changed to a smaller 100cfm tank since then — and started looking at my compass again 🙂

 Magdelaine South Cay

 It doesn’t have a protected anchoring location.
 But the island itself is superb.
-It’s big and round with quite a few trees, a tidal gully and plenty of vegetation. in the water there are no obvious good diving spots, but on land, the Cay is a treat with thousands of marine birds and turtles.
+It’s big and round with quite a few trees, a tidal gully and plenty of vegetation.
+There are no obvious good diving spots in the water, but on land, the Cay is a treat with thousands of marine birds and turtles.

 Paper and electronic charts are not accurate for this location.
-A row of Bommies and small reef areas foot step across the western side of what appears on the to be an open bay feeding into the North Magdelaine anchorage.
+A row of Bommies and small reef areas off footsteps across the western side of what appears to be an open bay feeding into the North Magdelaine anchorage.
 There is no wide clear entrance in 20 me of water.
 Vigilance is required as the sun can reflect off the face of small easterly waves making Bommies less than obvious after 1/2 tide.
-If one was to be lulled into complacency by an incorrect GPS chart a bruised keel could easily result ..ouch!
+If one was to be lulled into complacency by an incorrect GPS chart, a bruised keel could easily result ..ouch!